 Contents

-Information for Delegates .3
+Information for Delegates 3

 Keynote Presentation .4

-Workshop and Faciliator Information .5
+Workshop and Faciliator Information 5

 Workshop Matrix 14

-HEE EoE Functional Team Biographies .17
+HEE EoE Functional Team Biographies 17

 Information for Delegates Welcome and thank you for attending Health Education England - East of England's Virtual Spring Symposium 2021.
 This pack includes biographies and synopses from the facilitators and will have been sent with the programme for the event.
 All our meetings and presentations are being led by colleagues and we hope that the content will be very useful and interesting to you.
+Please be aware, all sessions will be recorded and made available on the website after the event.
 To help us with the organisation and planning of the next event; you will be e-mailed a link to provide us with some feedback.
-The survey will be completed online after the event and a certificate of attendance will be e-mailed to you upon completion of the survey.
-We have worked hard to put together what we feel will be an event and hope you agree.
+The survey will be completed online after the event and a certificate of attendance will be emailed to you upon completion of the survey.
+We have worked hard to put together what we feel will be a great event and hope you agree.
 We hope you enjoy!